This blog post is the second of a three-part series of articles on How to Select U.S. Universities.

 - How to Select US Universities – Part 3

-You may have more than one dream universities to apply, but you can attend only one school.
-You have to analyze each university methodically to short universities.
-Most of the students don’t ask the following questions while selecting US Universities.
-They end up in some school that doesn’t offer the program of their choice ( or aid).
+You may have more than one dream universities to apply at, but you can attend only one school.
+You have to analyze each university methodically to shortlist your universities.

 1) Cost of US Education

-First major factor is to select university that you can afford.
-In worst case scenario, you have to pay for 2 years expense.
-You have to ask some tough question here with respect to affordability.
+The first major factor is to select the university that you can afford.
+In worst case scenarios, you have to pay for 2 years’ expense.
+You have to ask some tough questions here with respect to affordability.

 2) Tuition fees

-In-state fees varied between University System.
-For example, in University of Texas System, if you get RA, TA, Scholarship, you are eligible to pay in-state fee.
-And In-state fee in University of Texas is 1/3rd of Out of state fee.
+In-State fees vary among university systems.
+For example, at the University of Texas System, if you get RA, TA, or scholarship, you are eligible to pay in-State fees.

-In some colleges, you don’t need to pay anything, maybe less than $1000 for health insurance and other small fees when you get In-State fees.
+In some colleges, you don’t need to pay anything, sometimes less than $1,000, for health insurance and other small fees when you get in-State fees.

-If In-state fee is minimal fee then HP = 10
+If the in-State fee is a minimal fee, then HP = 10

-If In-state fee is 1/3rd of the out-state or less then HP = 5
+If the in-State fee is 1/3rd of the out-of-State or less, then HP = 5

 4) Part Time Job

-Find from the current students, about availability of the part time jobs.
+Inquire among current students about the availability of part time jobs.

-If almost every students gets the job then HP = 10
+If almost all students can get a part-time job, then HP = 10

-If 50% of the students gets job the HP = 5
+If 50% of students can get a job, then HP = 5

-If No Part time jobs are available then HP = 0
+If very few part time jobs are available, then HP = 0.

-As International student you are eligible to work for 1 year in CPT (Curriculum Practical Training).
-Students usually get internship in summer, but some schools allow students to work to 2 full semesters like UTA, UTD.
+As an international student, you are eligible to work for 1 year in CPT (Curriculum Practical Training).
+Students usually get internship during summer, but some schools allow students to work for 2 full semesters like UTA and UTD.

-You have to find if the university you have the admission allows students to do internship and how long.
-Kansas State University will allow students only in Summer in CPT.
-Were as UTA will allow students to do internship for 2 semesters (like Summer and Fall or Fall and Spring or Spring and Fall).
+You must find out if the university that gave you admission allows students to do internship and how long is it allowed.
+Kansas State University allows students only in Summer in CPT.
+Whereas UTA allows students to do internship for 2 semesters (like Summer and Fall, Fall and Spring, or Spring and Fall).

-Schools also internship for more than 1 semester in CPT = 10
+Schools that allow internship for more than 1 semester in CPT = 10

-Schools allows internship in Summer ONLY in CPT = 5
+Schools that allow internship during Summer only in CPT = 5

 6) Jobs after M.S.

-But, majority of colleges, students have to look for jobs.
+For majority of colleges and universities, students have to look for jobs after graduating.

-If the college has campus recruitment program, then HP = 10
+If the college has a campus recruitment program, then HP = 10

-If you have to look for jobs then HP = 8
+If you have to look for jobs on your own, then HP = 8

-If majority of the students find jobs through consultants, then HP = 3
+If majority of students find jobs through consultants, then HP = 3.

-For example I have heard that in NJIT, majority of student don’t search for jobs, they graduate and join some consultancy firm.
-That’s not a good sign.
-It’s students responsibility to search for a job, if you are willing to put that efforts and expect the job offer to know on your door, without applying for jobs, then I’m sure student will have tough time.
+It is the student’s responsibility to search for a job.
+If you are willing to put considerable efforts, you can expect the job offer to knock on your door.
+But without applying for jobs, then I’m sure students will have a tough time.

-I know I was little harsh on the above statement, but I have seen so many people who after graduation, don’t apply for job proactively and end up joining some consultancy.
-(How consultancy works, that’s another topic to talk about in detail)
+I know I was little harsh on the above statement, but I have seen so many people who, after graduation, didn’t apply for any job proactively and just end up joining some consultancy firms.